MSLNZ/msl-package-manager/docs/api_usage.rst

 .. code-block:: pycon

    >>> pm.info()
        MSL Package     Version                           Description
    ------------------- ------- ----------------------------------------------------------------------
-   msl-loadlib         0.3.1   Load a shared library (and access a 32-bit library from 64-bit Python) msl-package-manager 1.4.0   Install, uninstall, update, list and create MSL packages
+           msl-loadlib 0.6.0   Load a shared library (and access a 32-bit library from 64-bit Python) msl-package-manager 2.4.0   Install, uninstall, update, list and create MSL packages

 Display the information about the MSL repositories_ that are available

 .. code-block:: pycon

    >>> pm.info(from_github=True)
       MSL Repository   Version                              Description
    ------------------- ------- ----------------------------------------------------------------------
+                   GTC 1.2.1   The GUM Tree Calculator for Python Quantity-Value 0.1.0   A package that supports physical quantity-correctness in Python code msl-equipment         Manage and communicate with equipment in the laboratory msl-io         Read and write data files
-   msl-equipment       0.1.0   Manage and communicate with equipment in the laboratory msl-loadlib         0.3.1   Load a shared library (and access a 32-bit library from 64-bit Python) msl-package-manager 1.4.0   Install, uninstall, update, list and create MSL packages msl-qt              0.1.0   Custom Qt components for the user interface
+           msl-loadlib 0.7.0   Load a shared library (and access a 32-bit library from 64-bit Python) msl-network 0.5.0   Concurrent and asynchronous network I/O msl-package-manager 2.4.0   Install, uninstall, update, list and create MSL packages msl-qt         Custom Qt components for the user interface

 Get a dictionary of all MSL packages that are :func:`~msl.package_manager.utils.installed`